 Total no. of seedlings

 × 100

+write the formula in correct format,it seems to be copy pasted from somewhere.

 RESULTS AND DISCUSSION

+result and discussion part need more major revisions as it is poorly written with no justification to the findings

 Effect of seed soaking

 Results illustrated in Table 1 indicated that seed soaked with coconut water @ 100% (S2) ob-served maximum plant height, stem girth, number of leaves, fresh and dry weight of shoot.
 The enhanced growth and development of papaya seedlings may be due to the use of coconut water which is a natural source of plant growth promoters including auxins (IAA and IBA), cytokinins, and gibberellins resulting in improved height of plant (Setiawati et al., 2010) [31].
 Gibberellins promote cell division and elongation of stem, also auxin in combination with gibberellins activate cambial cells and promote formation of new tissues, resulting in better stem girth (Dhankhar and Singh, 1996; Patil and Patil, 2010) [6] [23].
 The fresh shoot weight depends on factors like leaf area, moisture content in plant tissues and growth of plant (Tzortza-kis, 2009)[34], while dry weight may be due to plant height and stem girth which ultimately contribute in biomass accumulation.
 The results were in close agreement with the findings of Mohan and Rajendran (2014) [16] in wood apple.

+mention those results

 The experimental studies shown in Table 2 revealed that seed soaking significantly affect var-ious root parameters.
 Highest root length, fresh and dry weight of root was reported in seed soaked under coconut water which might be due the presence of phytohormones like cytokinin facilitate cell division and differentiation within root meristem, thereby encouraging root elon-gation (Muller and Leyser, 2011) [17].
 Moreover, auxin play crucial role in root initiation (Jon-avs et al., 2012) [13].
 In addition to phytohormones, coconut water also supplies macro and micro nutrients which led to proper growth and development process reflects greater biomass (Fitch, 2005) [10].
 This finding is also supported by Origenes and Lapitan (2020) [21] in kam-agong.